-Singers join composer Sir Karl Jenkins for massed virtual performance of ‘The Armed Man’
+Watch as Sir Karl Jenkins conducts a virtual mass singalong of ‘The Armed Man’

-It’s all been organised by The Stay at Home Choir, a musical community of more than 13,000 people who have become known for their vibrant Zoom rehearsals.
-Since they launched in early March, thousands of singers from 64 countries around the world have come together to rehearse their parts (in a ‘mute and sing’ format).
+The Stay at Home Choir is a musical community of more than 18,000 people who have become known for their vibrant Zoom rehearsals.
+Since they launched in early March, thousands of singers from 74 countries around the world have come together to rehearse their parts (in a ‘mute and sing’ format).

-Their performance of Sir James MacMillan’s O Radiant Dawn involved singers from 54 countries around the world, and their most recent video release, ‘And So It Goes’, recorded alongside the brilliant King’s Singers, has garnered more than 450,000 views (watch below).
+Their performance of Sir James MacMillan’s O Radiant Dawn involved singers from 54 countries around the world, and their most recent video release, ‘And So It Goes’, recorded alongside the brilliant King’s Singers, has garnered more than 800,000 views.